pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 Document
 ```

-Rather than recording commands only, each lab focuses on understanding what changed in the system and how to verify the result.
+Rather than recording commands only, each lab focuses on understanding what changed, which system layer was affected, and how the result can be verified.

 ---